Reclaimed lumber: LEED

 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the US Green Building Council's (USGBC) benchmark for designing, building and operating green buildings.
 To be certified, projects must first meet the prerequisites designated by the USGBC and then earn a certain number of credits within six categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, innovation and design process.

 Using reclaimed wood can earn credits towards achieving LEED project certification.
 Because reclaimed wood is considered recycled content, it meets the 'materials and resources' criteria for LEED certification, and because some reclaimed lumber products are Forest Stewardship Council (FSC) certified, they can qualify for LEED credits under the 'certified wood' category.

-Drawbacks

-With reclaimed material being so popular, it is becoming more difficult to source.
-With such a high demand, some sellers try to pass newer wood off as antique.

-It is also common (although not necessarily done intentionally) for species to be misidentified because it is difficult to tell the difference in older material unless it is cut open and examined, leaving the material less desirable.
-Professionals in the field and with established reclaimed wood enterprises do not have difficulty identifying the species.

-Reclaimed lumber sometimes has pieces of metal embedded in it, such as broken off nails, so milling the material can often ruin planer knives, saw blades, and moulder knives.
-Nail-compatible saw blades are advisable for the same reason, as well as for safety.
-The alternative is to remove all metal from the reclaimed lumber, which is a costly and tedious process commonly achieved by scanning each piece of wood with a metal detector and then manually pulling out all nails, bolts, bullets, screws, buckshot, and other miscellaneous metal hardware.
-This process can make the cost of reclaimed lumber higher than new lumber.

-Many sources of reclaimed wood cannot verify what the wood might have been treated with over its lifetime.
-This uncertainty leads to fears of harmful offgassing of volatile organic compounds associated with lead paint or various stains and treatments that may have been used on the wood.
-These fears are particularly pressing when the wood is for an interior application.